905-697-9992 Bowmanville, Ontario

 2. Health and nutrition courses

-There’s no doubt that nutrition and knowing how to keep healthy are essential.
+There’s no doubt that nutrition and knowing how to stay healthy are essential.
 Several health and nutrition courses have been made available to inform on all aspects of health and nutrition.

 Most of them are centred on guidelines to improve nutrition, its fundamentals, eating disorders, dietary intake, and healthy nutrition for older adults.